Copyright © Giulia Skye 2021

 Usually he was a closed book or was surrounded by stone walls.
 Jeez.

 Women were always trying to get him to “open up”, like the reason he wasn’t falling at their feet was because he had some deep, dark secret.
-Fact was, women could be manipulative, sentimental, emotional tangles of illogic and irrationality.
+Fact was, he liked keeping himself to himself.
+It was cleaner that way.
+Controlled.
+Safer.
 Open up?
 And have everything he’d ever said thrown back in his face the next time they argued?
 No thanks.

 Well, fine.
 Seb was inventing a relationship all of his own now, one that he could be in complete control of all of the time.
 One that didn’t require him to open up.
 One that wasn’t weighed down with emotions and feelings—just nice conventional, formal, official paperwork.